‘Man of the Hole’, Last Survivor of Amazonian Tribe In Brazil Has Died

 - Hundreds of Amazonian Geoglyphs Resembling Stonehenge Challenge Perceptions of Human Intervention in the Rainforest

-The figure in the footage is well-known to FUNAI.
-They have been aware of the existence of the lone survivor for over twenty years.
-The agency has given him the nickname of the ‘man of the hole’ because of the many holes he makes in the forest.
-He digs holes to trap animals and also seems to hide in them, possibly still wary of ranchers and loggers.
+The man was well-known to FUNAI.
+They were aware of the existence of this lone survivor for over twenty years.
+The agency gave him the nickname of the ‘man of the hole’ because of the many holes he dug in the forest for various purposes.
+He would dig holes to trap animals and also to hide in them, possibly still wary of ranchers and loggers.

-The Brazilian agency and others often publish images and videos of uncontacted tribes to prove their continued survival.
-Ranchers and other groups claim that the uncontacted indigenous groups are extinct so that they can secure the lands in their reservations.
-FUNAI issued the video footage to show that the individual is still alive and that his territory still needed to be protected, as required by law.
-The footage is being used to help the Brazilian indigenous affairs department to keep ranchers and others out of the Tanaru indigenous reserve.
+The reason FUNAI issued the video footage in 2018 was to show that the individual was still alive and that his territory still needed to be protected, as required by law.
+This allowed the Brazilian indigenous affairs department to keep ranchers and others out of the Tanaru indigenous reserve.
+The man’s death now changes that situation.

-The Daily Mail reports that a local FUNAI worker stated that the man proved that even ‘alone in the middle of the bush, it is possible to survive and resist allying with society.'
-The ‘man of the hole’ is now advanced in years and his future depends on the government preserving the Tanaru indigenous reserve.
-The video footage demonstrates that there is still the possibility of more isolated groups of uncontacted people surviving in the dense forests of the Amazon.
-It also shows that the existing reservations need to be preserved to protect any remaining uncontacted tribes and individuals from the outside world.
+A local FUNAI worker stated that the man proved that even ‘alone in the middle of the bush, it is possible to survive and resist allying with society.'
+The existence of the man of the hole demonstrated that there is still the possibility of more isolated groups of uncontacted people surviving in the dense forests of the Amazon.
+This shows that the existing reservations need to be preserved to protect any remaining uncontacted tribes and individuals from the outside world.

-Top image: Funai-Fundacao Nacional do Indio [Funai] captured this image of an Indigenous man believed to have been living alone for 22 years.
+Top image: Funai-Fundacao Nacional do Indio [Funai] captured this image of the Indigenous man believed to have been living alone for 26 years.
 Source: Funai-Fundacao Nacional do Indio

 By Ed Whelan